Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Experiments

-Table \ref{tab:portfolio_performance} provides a comprehensive summary of the MVP and GOP strategies, including SR, Ret, Vol, MDD, and CE.
+} Beyond statistical accuracy, we now evaluate the economic significance of the forecasts.
+Table \ref{tab:portfolio_performance} provides a comprehensive summary of the MVP and GOP strategies, including SR, Ret, Vol, MDD, turnover, and CE.
 For a chronological perspective, Figures \ref{fig:mvp_cumulative} and \ref{fig:gop_cumulative} illustrate the cumulative returns of these portfolios, respectively, benchmarked against baseline models and a market portfolio.
-The market portfolio, proxied by the value-weighted return on all U.S. stocks listed on the NYSE, AMEX, or NASDAQ in our experiment, serves as a formidable benchmark.
+The market portfolio, proxied by the value-weighted returns on all U.S. stocks listed on the NYSE, AMEX, or NASDAQ in our experiment, serves as a formidable benchmark.
 Grounded in modern portfolio theory, it represents the fully diversified portfolio, which in principle cancels out the idiosyncratic risks of individual assets and thus contains only systematic risk.
 As such, consistently outperforming this highly efficient benchmark is known to be challenging.

 As shown in the MVP cumulative return plot in Figure \ref{fig:mvp_cumulative}, Diffolio's performance is comparable to the market until 2018, after which it begins to significantly outperform all other models and the market.
 Notably, from 2022 onwards, Diffolio is the only model to outperform the market benchmark in terms of cumulative return.
 The GOP cumulative return presented in Figure \ref{fig:gop_cumulative} shows an even more pronounced result, with Diffolio consistently and substantially outperforming all other methods and the market from mid-2010 onwards.